freezer71/freezer71/readme.md

 <!-- Profile Header -->
 <h1 align="center">Hi 👋!
-My name is Tharsan and I'm a fullstack developer from France 🇫🇷</h1>
+My name is Tharsan Vishnukumar and I'm a fullstack developer from France 🇫🇷</h1>

 ---